 For so long, recruiting seasonal staff has simply been to advertise on a postcard in a local shop window, and hope that the right person sees it, or take out a fairly pricey advert in a local newspaper, which lasts for only seven days (if you’re lucky), before it becomes fish and chip paper!

-Sadly, local press is dwindling (I was a chief sub-editor in publishing for many years, so have first-hand experience of newspapers and their finances) and everything is moving online.
-Good or bad, it’s a move that can’t be challenged, and so I felt the process of finding seasonal staff and temporary holiday jobs had to follow.
+Sadly, local press is dwindling (I was a chief sub-editor in publishing for many years, so have first-hand experience of newspapers and their finances) and everything is moving online, so I felt the process of finding seasonal staff and temporary holiday jobs had to follow.

 It is really important for people to take on seasonal work – for some, it’s a rite of passage, a little taste of what the world of work is like.
 I believe strongly that taking on any job gives a sense of self-worth and confidence.
 It shouldn’t be a struggle for youngsters to find their first summer job (or Easter, winter or ski – we cover every season!), and it shouldn’t be a case of ‘who you know’ or, as is often the case, ‘who your parents know’!